-YouTube has over a billion users – almost a third of all people on the Internet – and everyday, people watch hundreds of millions of hours of YouTube videos and generate billions of views
+YouTube has over 2 billion users and everyday, people watch more than 1 billion hours of YouTube videos and generate billions of views

-More than half of YouTube views come from mobile devices
+More than 70% of YouTube views come from mobile devices

 The Display Network reaches over 90% of Internet users worldwide through 2 million sites and apps2